How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 Direct is a close second, but it’s a bit trickier to figure out.

-It represents the people who type in your URL directly into their search bar.
+It represents people who type in your URL directly.
 It doesn’t tell you where these people first came into contact with your business.

 The next step is to check out the individual breakdown of each traffic source.